ashwin67/au_com/blog/_posts/2019-04-20-Cycling-In-Europe.md

 categories:
 - New
 ---
-In Europe, there is no reason not to go cycling when the sun shines and the scenary is so beautiful.
+In Europe, there is no reason not to go cycling when the sun shines and the scenery is so beautiful.
 Lush green fields, forests, rivers and a cycling path laid everywhere.

 ![Somewhere in Germany](/assets/cycling_europe/germany.jpg "Somewhere in Germany") Somewhere in Germany